functionalscript/nanvm/notes/djs-article.md

 Extensions listed here are elements of ECMAScript standard (as opposite to yet another DSL).

 DJS employs relative paths in `import` statements, forming a directed acyclic graph of interconnected modules.
-Upon loading and processing, the resulting data graph can be saved in vanilla JSON format (which might get bloated due to loss of deduplication benefits) or as a bundled singular `.d.mjs` file.
+After loading and processing, you can save the resulting data graph either in vanilla JSON format (which might become bloated due to the loss of deduplication benefits) or as a bundled singular `.d.mjs` file.
 In both cases, the output excludes data that are not referred to from the root data object — that's akin to the “tree-shaking” capabilities of JS bundlers.

 ### “Load-time” and “run-time” computations

-In the snippet above, the use of identifiers (referring to constants or imported values) represents a simple case of using JavaScript expressions in value contexts.
+In the snippet above, we see the use of identifiers (referring to constants or imported values).
+This represents a simple case of using JavaScript expressions in value contexts.
 DJS will support a subset of ECMAScript that includes:
 - in-place value expressions fully compliant with ECMAScript standard;
 - a restricted subset of ECMAScript's standard functions;
 - a restricted form of user-defined functions;